notwaldorf/notwaldorf.github.com/_posts/2017-07-26-polymer-pwa-checklist.markdown

 </style>
 The Meownica Web App Workflow™ goes like this:
 1. Write bad code until the file is too long
-2. Refactor that code into a web component
+2. Refactor that code into some web components
 3. Repeat steps 1-2 until done
 4. Realize you forgot to do the PWA dance, so your app is scoring 45 on [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en)
 5. Make it into a PWA by doing basically the same steps every time.